-The Prior Authorization request must be received by us at least 15 business days prior to the anticipated date of your service/procedure.
-Please note that urgent or emergency admissions, Prior Authorization must be obtained within 24 hours of the admission or the next business day.
-Approval of an elective inpatient admission to a facility is required prior to the elective services being received.
-Please note that a verbal request for Prior Authorization does not guarantee approval.
-We will notify you in writing of the decision regarding a determination for elective outpatient services.
-If your Provider determines that additional care beyond the services specified or the length of time originally authorized is medically indicated, We must be contacted to request an extension of the original authorization.
+- Please note that a verbal request for Prior Authorization does not guarantee approval.
+We will notify you in writing of the decision regarding a determination for outpatient services.
+If your Provider determines that additional care beyond the services specified or the length of time originally authorized is medically indicated, your doctor must request an extension of the original authorization.
 You and your Provider will be notified whether the request for an extension is approved or denied.

 - If you fail to obtain written Prior Authorization for designated services, eligible expenses will be reduced by 50% up to a maximum penalty of $1500 per service.
 The 50% reduction or penalty amount will apply first, before a deductible, coinsurance, or any other plan payment or action, and does not apply toward your deductible, coinsurance or maximum out-of-pocket.

 - Prior Authorization must be obtained regardless of whether Common Ground Healthcare Cooperative is your primary or secondary health insurance carrier.
 Prior Authorization does not guarantee coverage and/or payment if a benefit maximum has been reached or coverage has been terminated.